Douglas, Georgia: Agriculture

 Farming plays a large role in the area's economy.
 Major agricultural products from the town and surrounding county include peanuts, corn, tobacco, and cotton.
 Chicken is also a major part of the economy.

 Tourism

 Douglas is home to Heritage Station Museum, which displays artifacts of the city's history.
-The World War II Flight Training Museum (the old 63rd Army Air Forces Contract Pilot School), Broxton Rocks, and the Ashley-Slater House are also popular tourist attractions in the area.
+The World War II Flight Training Museum (the old 63rd Army Air Forces Contract Pilot School), Broxton is home to the Broxton Rocks, and the Ashley-Slater House are also popular tourist attractions in the area.
 All three were recently named among "Georgia's Hidden Treasures" in a segment on WSB-TV.

 Douglas has ten public parks.
 There are four golf courses in and around the city.

 Nearby, the 1490 acre General Coffee State Park draws more than 100,000 visitors a year and is the most popular tourist attraction in the area.